vddownco/YoutubeSubtitlesDownloader/readme.md

 **Download cookies in Netscape format**

+Make sure you are only downloading YouTube cookies and not all of your browser cookies.

 # That's all
 I hope this code is useful and that you make excellent use of it.